gevent/gevent/doc/gevent.socket.rst

 .. note:: These use the underlying libev ``io`` watchers, which means
           that they share the same implementation limits.
-For example, on some platforms they can be used with more than just sockets, while on others the applicability is more limited.
+For example, on some platforms they can be used with more than just sockets, while on others the applicability is more limited (POSIX platforms like Linux and OS X can use pipes and fifos but Windows is limited to sockets).

 .. autofunction:: gevent.socket.wait_read
 .. autofunction:: gevent.socket.wait_write